deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Myun was reliably both guileless and perceptive.
 She growled under her breath.
 “She’s one of Mother Suri‘s allies,” she grumbled.
 “Mama Yulna probably sent her here to smooth their fur and get her out of the way.
 She’s… *wary* of humans.”

 That matched perfectly with the intelligence report on their new senior Mother.
-In DEEP RELIC terms she was a bright, solid red---every one of Gabe’s intelligence advisors agreed that Yanna was almost certainly a Hierarchy agent, but they didn’t actually have definitive proof.
+In DEEP RELIC terms she was a bright, solid red___every one of Gabe’s intelligence advisors agreed that Yanna was almost certainly a Hierarchy agent, but they didn’t actually have definitive proof.
 The same was true of Suri, the defeated contender to the rank of Mother-Supreme that was now held by Yulna.

 That brief summary covered a mess of genteel, barbed infighting that had never actually erupted into bloodshed but had been vicious and bitter nonetheless.